-My role with Executive Dining is not direct hunger relief in the same capacity as working with the OPRF Food Pantry and the WIC program were, hunger outreach and relief are as close to my heart as ever.
+My role with Executive Dining is not direct hunger relief in the same capacity as working with the food pantry and WIC program, but hunger outreach and relief are as close to my heart as ever.
 In that light, I’d be doing a disservice not to bring recognition to September as Hunger Action Month.
-My goal is to remind myself of the ever-present concern of hunger all around us and to bring further awareness to the broader community.
-Awareness of the people who come to work hungry and work alongside you daily.
-Aware that this %age of people continues to climb daily.
-Aware so that you might take action.
+My goal is to remind myself of the ever-present concern of hunger around us and bring awareness to the broader community.
+Awareness of those who come to work hungry and work alongside you.
+Understanding that this percentage of people climbs daily.
+Recognition so that you might take action.

 So now that you are a little more aware, it’s time for an action to-do list.

-3. Volunteer at your local food pantry to interact with the faces of hunger or get involved through upcoming events.
+3. Volunteer at your local food pantry interact with the faces of hunger or get involved through upcoming events.